 What Is Temporary Total Disability in Ohio?

 The Ohio Bureau of Workers’ Compensation (BWC) defines temporary total disability as “the temporary inability of the injured worker to return to his former position of employment.”
-This means that the injury sustained prevents the employee from being able to work at all.
-These benefits can also apply if the employee can work under modified conditions, but the employer is unable to provide those conditions.
-Temporary total benefits, then, are paid to a worker who experiences this type of injury.
+This means that the injury prevents the employee from working.
+These benefits can also apply if the employee can work under modified conditions, but the employer cannot provide those conditions.
+Temporary total benefits are paid to a worker who experiences this situation.
 These benefits include:

 - Payment for medical expenses related to the injury